-Number Section Information shown 0 Inlet I1 Overview of inlet power data A current bar per phase, which changes colors to indicate the RMS current state green: normal yellow: warning red: critical See Dashboard - Inlet I1 (on page 185). െ (a page 15) Overcurrent Protectors This section is available only when your PX3 contains overcurrent protectors (OCPs).
-Overview of each OCP's status A current bar per OCP, which changes colors to indicate the RMS current state green: normal yellow: warning red: critical See Dashboard - OCP (on page 187).
+Number Section Information shown 0 Inlet I1 Overview of inlet power data A current bar per phase, which changes colors to indicate the RMS current state green: normal yellow: warning red: critical See Dashboard - Inlet I1 (on page 187).
+2 Overcurrent Protectors This section is available only when your PX3 contains overcurrent protectors (OCPs).
+Overview of each OCP's status A current bar per OCP, which changes colors to indicate the RMS current state green: normal yellow: warning red: critical See Dashboard - OCP (on page 189).
 6 Alerted Sensors When no sensors enter the alarmed state, this section shows the message "No Alerted Sensors."
 When any sensor enters the alarmed state, this section lists all of them.
-See Dashboard - Alerted Sensors (on page 188).
-4 See Dashboard - Inlet History (on page 190).
+See Dashboard - Alerted Sensors (on page 190).
+4 Inlet History The chart of the inlet's active power history is displayed by default.
+You can make it show a different data type.
+See Dashboard - Inlet History (on page 192).
 6 Alarms This section can show data only after you have set event rules requiring users to take the acknowledgment action.
 When there are no unacknowledged events, this section shows the message "No Alarms."
 When there are unacknowledged events, this section lists all of them.
-See Dashboard - Alarms (on page 192).
+See Dashboard - Alarms (on page 194).